TurboVega/image2agon/README.md

 ./image2agon -w 320 -h 240 painting.png >painting.log
 ```

-There is a sample script called "prepsample.sh" in the "samples" subdirectory.
+There is a sample script called "prepsample_linux.sh" in the "samples" subdirectory.
 It executes the above command line, as well as the one
 shown further below.

 The output image can be displayed on the Agon using the following steps: